-3.43 Declarations, in other words formal or explicit statements, in contracts of care are open to challenge on unfairness grounds in circumstances where residents are unlikely to fully understand the significance of such declarations.
-In particular, declarations which seek to limit a resident's statutory rights or limit a resident's ability to make a claim could in our opinion be potentially unfair.
-Further, declarations which waive nursing home's statutory obligations run the risk of being considered unfair.
+3.45 Declarations, in other words formal or explicit statements, in contracts of care are open to challenge on unfairness grounds in circumstances where residents are unlikely to fully understand the significance of such declarations.
+In particular, declarations which seek to limit a resident's statutory rights or limit a resident's ability to make a claim are potentially unfair.
+Further, declarations which waive a nursing home's statutory obligations run the risk of being considered unfair.